 Arrive early for a visit to the tranquil Temple of Heaven.

 Next, visit Yandaixiejie, where you will have some free time to explore the Hutongs.
-Sit down for lunch with a family who call the hutongs home.
-This morning's sightseeing is approximately 4 hours.
+Sit down for lunch with a family who approximately 4 hours.

 In the afternoon, drive 3 hours to the Simatai section of the Great Wall where you will stay overnight at Gubei Watertown.
 On arrival, ascend Simatai Great Wall by cable car for spectacular views.